alaiacano/sifter-lib/README.md

 This is an implementation of a few multi-armed bandit algorithms in Scala.
 See [Sifter](http://www.sifter.cc) for more info.

+I am very open to pull requests with new algorithms (I'm working on more) and especially idiomatic code changes (I'm still learning scala).

 ## Setup

     git clone git@github.com:alaiacano/sifter-lib.git